 Environmental compliance is the process of adhering to environmental regulations.
+Effective environmental compliance management is crucial in ensuring adherence to these guidelines.
+Environmental compliance management involves a structured approach to meet these standards.
 In the United States, these regulations are usually set forth by the Environmental Protection Agency (EPA) and other federal organizations.
 The EPA was established under President Nixon in 1970 and is responsible for helping to protect human health and the environment.

 Free checklist!

-Download this free Word checklist to complete an environmental review of your processes.
+Download this free Word checklist to complete an environmental review as part of your compliance management processes.

 Managing environmental compliance requires a well-defined program.